Weston Villa: Pioneering a unique care and support service for individuals with PWS and complex needs

-Prader-Willi Syndrome, a rare genetic disorder affecting over 15,000 people in the UK, is characterised by a persistent hunger, excessive appetite and a lack of satiety cues which means no matter how much an individual has eaten they never feel ‘full’ and will still have a constant desire to consume more.
+Prader-Willi Syndrome, a rare genetic disorder affecting 1 in 15,000 births in the UK, is characterised by a persistent hunger, excessive appetite and a lack of satiety cues which means no matter how much an individual has eaten they never feel ‘full’ and will still have a constant desire to consume more.
 As a consequence, if food is not carefully managed, they are at risk of several life limiting illnesses, including morbid obesity and its secondary conditions; type 2 diabetes and obstructive sleep apnoea.

 As it is a spectrum disorder the other range of cognitive, emotional and behavioural challenges associated with PWS vary depending on the individual.
 Most will present with at least a mild to moderate learning disability with others experiencing more acute symptoms that result in complex needs and/or mental health problems.

 When the current successful model doesn’t fit all

 The current successful model of accommodation and support usually endorsed involves living in a group environment with others who have the syndrome due to the multiple benefits this can provide, including peer support, improved health outcomes and better quality of life; however, success is dependent on the compatibility of those sharing the environment and while many individuals with PWS thrive, for those with additional complex needs – this is often not an option.

 Similarly, for individuals with PWS, the philosophy of greater levels of control promoted within a tenancy based supported living environment can be problematic when establishing boundaries around access to food both at home and in the community.

 So, the question then becomes what is the right accommodation and support model for this group of individuals?
 In order to successfully answer this question, further considerations must be addressed: